 Everything You Never Knew About Your Pelvis

 If you are a living, breathing human, you have a pelvis.
-But not many of us know what our Pelvis is…we don’t know what it’s made out of, what’s inside of it, and how it works.
+But not many of us don't know what our pelvis is…we don’t know what it’s made out of, what’s inside of it, or how it works.

 Allow me to step in :) My name is Dr. Kelly Sadauckas, one of a handful of Doctors of Physical Therapy in the world who are double board certified in Pelvic Health and Orthopedics.
-Today, I’d like to demystify your pelvis!
+(Psst...that means I'm a giant geek!!
+But luckily, I also like to talk to actual people, and help them understand topics that can be embarrassing or complex!).
+Today, I’d like to help YOU demystify your pelvis!

 Let’s start at the beginning, shall we?